SAI Legislative Priorities for 2026

 Socioeconomic status does not limit any individual student.
 However, districts with large numbers of students in poverty have unique needs that require additional resources.

-SAI believes that the best financial decisions are made at the point closest to the actual process.
-We believe in local control of decision-making, particularly at the school board and administrator level.
+***SAI believes that the best financial decisions are made at the point closest to the actual process.
+As districts review the needs of their students, they should have flexibility in how to spend the funds that they have.
+We believe in local control of decision-making, particularly at the school board and administrator level. ***

-The state has taken some important steps in addressing the critical mental health needs of students.
+The state has taken some important steps in addressing the critical brain health needs of students.
 Therapeutic Classroom grants, provider loan forgiveness programs, telehealth expansion and other pieces of legislation are a start toward improving these services for children.
-This work does not go far enough to address the continuing mental health needs of children.
-SAI supports a comprehensive look at the growing mental health needs in the state of Iowa and the funding and implementation of external support for students with mental health issues.
-SAI urges the Legislature to continue to build on and encourage public/private partnerships in this endeavor.
+This work does not go far enough to address the continuing brain health needs of children.

-- Increase funding for Therapeutic Classrooms and adjust the process/timeline for grant-making/availability of funds.
+- Increase funding for Therapeutic Classrooms and adjust the process/timeline for grant-making/availability of funds, as well as providing funding that would help sustain those programs.

-- Find ways to increase providers for children needing mental health services.
+- Find ways to increase providers for children needing brain health services.

 - Incentivize consortiums between districts to assist with mental health services.

-- Increase the weighting for Operational Sharing of social workers/providers, as well as expanding the maximum weighting, and/or exempting those positions from the maximum count.
+- Increase the weighting for Operational Sharing of social workers/providers, and/or exempting those positions from the maximum count.

 Education Savings Accounts

-SAI encourages legislation to address issues presented by the ESA program, including transparency, transportation, and funding returning to public schools.
+SAI encourages legislation to address issues presented by the ESA program, including equity of expectations, transparency, transportation, and funding returning to public schools.

-SAI recognizes the legislation created by HF 68 in the 2023 session.
-While the organization fundamentally disagrees with public funds being directed to private school entities, the legislation is a reality.
-With that said, several issues can and should be addressed concerning the ESA system.
+SAI acknowledges the enactment of HF 68 in the 2023 legislative session and recognizes it will likely remain in effect.
+Nonetheless, there are several concerns within the ESA system that warrant attention and should be addressed.
 First and foremost are the costs of that program, which continue to be above projections.
-In addition, SAI urges the Legislature to adjust Iowa Code in order to equalize expectations around student admission and other policies for non-public and public schools.
-Issues around transparency of policy and use of funds, including financial reviews and audits, transfer of unused funds back to the public schools, and funds allocated to non-public student transportation expectations should be corrected.
-ESAs should not be expanded to homeschool students or non accredited private schools, nor should the accreditation process be weakened.
+In addition, SAI urges the Legislature to adjust Iowa Code in order to equalize expectations around student admission , student retention, provision of special education services, funding of concurrent enrollment courses and other policies for non-public and public schools.
+Issues around transparency of policy and use of funds by non-public schools, including financial reviews and audits, transfer of unused funds back to the public schools, and funds allocated to non-public student transportation expectations should be corrected.
+ESA funds that are received by public districts should be allowed to be placed in the general fund, rather than in categorical funding.